mvarrieur/yankee-trail/src/pages/index.md

         Our Breakfast Restaurant is currently under construction, however, we can not wait for the reveal anticipated May 1, 2020!
 Our simple breakfast menu with allow you a delicious hot meal to enjoy before beginning each day's adventure!
-Selections will include pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
+Selections will include your basic pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
 Mmm....
     - image: /img/building.jpg